DirectMyFile/dep-destructuring/proposal.md

 ## Proposal

 Destructuring should be allowed in any kind of assignment.
 Identifiers should be separated by a `,` with optional whitespace.

+### Semantics

+The following is what should happen when evaluating a destructuring assignment.

-As always, the value on the right should be evaluated, and the values should be assigned to the respective variables left to right.
+The value on the right should be evaluated, and the values should be assigned to the respective variables left to right.

+The result of the expression should always be the right hand side of the expression.

+#### Property Destructuring

+It is a static warning if an variable identifier does not correspond to a property of the right hand side, unless the right hand side is marked as a proxy.

+#### List Destructuring

+It is a runtime error if the number of identifiers on the left hand side is out of range of the right hand side list.

 ### Current Syntax Equivalent